IEP Goal Bank: Neurodiversity-Affirming Goals for Every

 Grade 3 Sentence-Level Goal:When given a writing prompt and a sentence starter, [Student] will write 3 complete sentences with correct capitalization and end punctuation in 8 of 10 writing samples as scored by a mechanics checklist by June 2027.

 Data collection for written expression works best with rubric-based scoring.
-Create a simple rubric that rates organization, content, mechanics, and fluency on a 4-point scale.
+Create a simple rubric that rates organisation, content, mechanics, and fluency on a 4-point scale.
 Score samples consistently and graph the total rubric score over time.
 This gives you richer data than a single percentage.
 Using scaffolding strategies such as graphic organizers, sentence frames, and paragraph templates helps students build structure before writing.

 Executive function (EF) is not a single skill.
 Barkley (2012) describes EF as a set of self-directed actions including inhibition, working memory, emotional self-regulation, planning, and task monitoring.
 IEP goals that say "will improve organizational skills" are too broad.
 Effective EF goals target one specific function, name the external support the student will use, and measure a concrete outcome.